DimitriPalmer22/Relapse-Code-Documentation/_temp/02-25 Combat Reconsiderations.md

 			- Telegraph when / where the lightning is gonna hit
 			- Stuns the player (does a lil damage cuz the player is still gonna be shooting)
 		- Explosion
+			- NEEDS to be very obviously telegraphed
 			- Push the player back.
 			- "Get off me" type shit
+			- Should do 35% of damage
 		- Virus
 			- Should behave the same way as the normal virus
 			- The initial hit should do 10% and the damage over time should do 15%